trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 ### Chapter Summary:

 The protagonist goes around in his team and hands out promotions and discovers that he didn't know all the people as well as he thought he did...
-Everybody has their own pet projects in the plant, and it's like an avalanche of creativity has come lose.
+Everybody has their pet projects in the plant, and it's like an avalanche of creativity has come lose.
 What is described is the thing that Steven Covey would call synergy.
 It's effects are crazy and show that what they have done is only the beginning.
 There will always be problems and they'll always be soluble is the motto here.
 And the people from the book are solving them.

 ## Chapter 34